Aliases for EPHB1 Gene

 GeneCards Summary for EPHB1 Gene

 EPHB1 (EPH Receptor B1) is a Protein Coding gene.
-Among its related pathways are EphB-EphrinB Signaling and Developmental Biology.
+Among its related pathways are Axon guidance and EphB-EphrinB Signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is EPHA3.

 UniProtKB/Swiss-Prot for EPHB1 Gene